bricktoast/bricktoast.github.io/cv.md

 ## PRESENTATIONS

-Li, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
+Li, Megan G. and Margot, Jean-Luc.
+"Are we alone in the universe? - A Citizen Science Collaboration."
 American Astronomical Society 2024

-Li, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
+Li, Megan G. and Margot, Jean-Luc.
+"Are we alone in the universe? - A Citizen Science Collaboration."
 Interstellar Frontiers 2024

-Li, Megan G. ?SETI at UCLA.?
+Li, Megan G. "SETI at UCLA."
 Penn State SETI Seminar - Invited Talk 2023

-Li, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
+Li, Megan G. and Margot, Jean-Luc.
+"Are we alone in the universe? - A Citizen Science Collaboration."
 Penn State SETI Symposium 2023

-Li, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
+Li, Megan G. and Margot, Jean-Luc.
+"Are we alone in the universe? - A Citizen Science Collaboration."
 American Astronomical Society 2023

-Li, Megan G., Sheikh, Sofia Z., and Isaacson, Howard. ?Developing a Drift Rate Distribution for Technosignature Searches of Exoplanets.?
+Li, Megan G., Sheikh, Sofia Z., and Isaacson, Howard.
+"Developing a Drift Rate Distribution for Technosignature Searches of Exoplanets."
 First Penn State SETI Symposium 2022

-Li, Megan G., Sheikh, Sofia Z., and Isaacson, Howard. ?Developing a Drift Rate Distribution for Technosignature Searches of Exoplanets.?
+Li, Megan G., Sheikh, Sofia Z., and Isaacson, Howard.
+"Developing a Drift Rate Distribution for Technosignature Searches of Exoplanets."
 Breakthrough Listen Advisory Board Meeting 2022

-Li, Megan G. and Sandstrom, Karin M. ?Active Galactic Nuclei?
-University of California, San Diego Undergraduate Research Conference 2021 Plenary Talk
+Li, Megan G. and Sandstrom, Karin M. "Active Galactic Nuclei" University of California, San Diego Undergraduate Research Conference 2021 Plenary Talk

-Li, Megan G. and Sandstrom, Karin M. ?Active Galactic Nuclei?
-University of California, San Diego Online Undergraduate Research Symposium 2020 Keynote Panelist
+Li, Megan G. and Sandstrom, Karin M. "Active Galactic Nuclei" University of California, San Diego Online Undergraduate Research Symposium 2020 Keynote Panelist